mudasar187/Todo-REST-API/README.md

 - Go to the file where the connection for mongodb is, in my project i have it in 'mongoose.js' file, add this line -> mongoose.connect(process.env.MONGODB_URI || 'mongodb://localhost:27017/TodoApp');

-- Now to to [Heroku](https://www.heroku.com/), look at the right a box named 'New', click there and choose a name for your app and specify the location you live.

 - When done, go to your terminal where project is located and type followings

 - heroku create